Chapter 9: Domestic Emergency Response

 - Telephone numbers (business and home) for each vendor

 Activating recall procedures.
 The CCO’s first priority during an emergency is to get personnel to work.
 Fortunate CCOs will be able to contact them by telephone or by recall announcements over the radio or television.
 However, CCOs might have to go house to house to recall personnel.
-The more personnel that can be recalled, the more comprehensive support will be.
+The more personnel whom can be recalled, the more comprehensive support will be.

 Assessing damage to the contracting office.
 The CCO must quickly assess the contracting office’s physical appearance and its overall functioning capabilities and then decide whether to stay or relocate to the alternate site.
 At a minimum, the CCO must find a site where personnel can safely access tables, desks, and telephones.
 CCOs should consider the following when evaluating the contracting office and alternate sites:

 - Extent of the damage